Digitale Events

 What is an icebreaker question?

-Icebreaker questions precede an event such as a team meeting and are intended to loosen up the round and warm up the participants.
-Especially in teams where the group is still a little strange to each other, icebreaker questions are a great way to improve the mood and "break the ice".
+Icebreaker questions precede an event such as a team meeting and are intended to loosen up the group and warm up the participants.
+Icebreaker questions are a great way to improve the mood and “break the ice,” especially in teams where the group is still somewhat unfamiliar with one another.

 What are icebreaker questions in the context of virtual meetings?

-Virtual "icebreakers" are activities or questions that you can build into a virtual meeting to give participants an impetus to talk about themselves and thereby break the virtual "ice" between them and other participants.
-The goal of digital icebreakers is exactly like in real life, to create trust, getting to know each other better and a relaxed atmosphere in the virtual world as well.
+Virtual “icebreakers” are activities or questions that you can incorporate into a virtual meeting so that participants get an impetus to talk about themselves and thereby break the virtual “ice” between them and other participants.
+The goal of digital icebreakers is, exactly like in real life, to create trust, get to know each other better and a relaxed atmosphere - even virtually.

 What are good icebreaker questions?

-Good icebreakers are ones that facilitate getting to know each other and – ideally – reveal small personal details.
-So they relate to the private life of the participants without becoming too detailed or too private.
-Good icebreaker questions and warm-up activities are fun, yet memorable, and bring participants a little closer together, even virtually.
-A good icebreaker is of course always a digital chocolate tasting ;-) .
+Good icebreakers are those that make it easier to get to know each other and - ideally - reveal small personal things.
+So they concern the private lives of the participants without becoming too detailed or too private.
+Good icebreaker questions and warm-up activities are fun, memorable and bring the participants a little closer together - even virtually.
+A good icebreaker is of course always a digital chocolate tasting ;-)

 How do you develop successful icebreaker questions?

-Depending on how well the group already knows each other, you can develop your questions according to different "levels of difficulty".
-If the participants know little or not at all, it is advisable to work with simple and fun questions that everyone can answer without having to think too much about it.
-For example, you can ask what their favorite food is or what their favorite drink is at work.
-In any case, it is important that you clearly state the order in which the participants should answer so that there is no awkward silence and everyone can prepare for their assignment.
+Depending on how well the group already knows each other, you can develop your questions according to different levels of difficulty.
+If the participants know each other little or not at all, it is advisable to work with simple and funny questions that anyone can answer without having to think about it too much.
+For example, you can ask about their favorite food or what drink they like to drink at work.
+In any case, it is important that you clearly state in which order the participants should answer so that there is no awkward silence and everyone can prepare for your intervention.

 Reading next